mestocks/gwas-workshop/README.md

 * Account for multiple testing
 * Correct for population stratification

+##Getting started

+If you type `ls` and enter in the terminal then you should see two files. `gen_RUFF_qc.raw` was generated from `VCF` format using `plink` and contains the genotypic information for each marker and individual. `phe_RUFF.txt` is a tab-delimited file containing the phenotypes for each individual.

 ##Importing and exploring the data
 <p align="center">
 <img src="https://github.com/mspopgen/genomics-workshop2016/blob/master/ruff-sys.png" width="640" align="center">